 Languages: English, German, Italian

 Between Paris and Brussels, Laetitia has been working with civil society networks for the past 15 years.
-As Program Manager, she manages all external communications and drives the strategic development of the platform (including partnerships and projects).
+As Program Manager, she manages all external communications and drives the strategic development of the platform.

 Laetitia is always happy to meet members/organisations, discover new initiatives, and connect non-profit actors.
 So, if you happen to have interesting projects, she will gladly explore potential collaborations with you!

 Core Team tasks: Development and communication

-Topics: Citizen participation, democratic innovations, civil society networks, future of Europe.
+Topics: Citizen participation, democratic innovations, civil society networks.

 Geographic area: Europe/ EU